Jerry Finkbeiner is in his sixth season as the head women's basketball coach at Utah State.

 Finkbeiner, a native of Southern California, attended Southern Nazarene in Oklahoma City, Okla. from 1975-80, where he was a four-year letterwinner.
 In that time, he was selected as a Christian Collegiate All-American in 1978.
 Finkbeiner graduated with a bachelor's of science degree in physical education and completed his master's degree in physical education at Northwest Missouri State University.
 Along with coaching at SNU, Finkbeiner also worked as a professor in the kinesiology and sports management department.

-Finkbeiner and his wife, Reva, have five children and two daughters-in-law, Isaac (Angela), Ben (Alycia), Corban (Nathan), Micha (Tommy) and Bethany.
+Finkbeiner and his wife, Reva, have five children and two daughters-in-law, Isaac (Angela), Ben (Alycia), Corban (Nathan), Micha (Tommy) and Bethany and nine grandchildren.
 His son, Ben, is an assistant coach for the Aggies.